Reticulate whipray: Description

-The pectoral fin disc of the reticulate whipray is diamond-shaped and wider than long, with the leading margins almost straight and the snout and outer corners angular.
+The pectoral fin disc of the reticulate whipray is diamond-shaped and wider than long, with the leading margins almost straight and the snout and outer corners quadrangular.
+The pectoral fin apex is narrowly rounded with the anterior margin almost straight.
 In juveniles, the disc is about as wide as long, with a more obtuse snout and rounded corners.

-The eyes are small and immediately followed by the spiracles (paired respiratory openings).
+The eyes are small and have a small interorbital diameter.
+Immediately following the eyes lie the spiracles which are paired respiratory openings.
 A short and wide curtain of skin with a minutely fringed rear margin is present between the long, thin nostrils.
 The mouth is relatively small, with a deep concavity at the center of the lower jaw and shallow furrows at the corners extending onto the lower jaw.
 A row of 4–5 papillae (nipple-like structures) is found across the floor of the mouth.
 There are 26–40 upper tooth rows and 27–44 lower tooth rows.
 The pelvic fins are small and triangular.
 The tail is whip-like and extremely thin, measuring 3–3.5 times as long as the disc when intact, and lacks fin folds.
 Usually one serrated stinging spine is located on the upper surface on the tail, some distance from the base.

 Adult rays have a wide band of flattened, heart-shaped dermal denticles that extend from between the eyes to the tail spine, increasing in density with age, along with two large pearl thorns at the center of the back.
 The tail behind the spine is covered by small thorns.
 The dorsal band of denticles is largely developed by the time the juveniles are 50 cm across.
 The coloration of the reticulate whipray varies substantially with age and locality.
 Adults generally have a dorsal pattern of numerous closely spaced dark brown spots or reticulations on a beige to yellow-brown background, which becomes blackish past the spine with lighter bands on the sides.
-The underside is pale, without markings.
+This textured coloration is often described as a "beehive pattern," and is a prime example of a Voronoi cell that arises frequently in nature featuring repeated arrays of polygonal structures.
+This pattern has been found to be an evolutionary optimization that minimizes constructional energy for the pattern in addition to providing cryptic coloration.
+The ventral side a pale, white color without markings.
 Juveniles are yellowish above with tiny, densely packed dark spots, around seven spots in a line between the spiracles, and three rows of spots in front of the sting.
+These spots tend be larger in juveniles and reduce in size as the individual ages to form the distinct "honeycomb/leopard" pattern and is considered a Negative Allometric Growth Pattern.

 This large species has been reported to reach a disc width of 2 m, a total length of 6 m, and a weight of 120 kg.